WDI-SEA/booktown/readme.md

 # Booktown, USA

 For each question below, find the approriate SQL query to obtain the information requested.
-Create a `.sql` file that contains all of your answers.
+Create a `solutions.sql` file that contains all of your answers.

 ## Getting Started